LotR: Elrond Explained – The Half-Elven Sage of Middle Earth

 And thanks to Hugo Weaving’s iconic portrayal in Peter Jackson’s Lord of the Rings trilogy, we also know that his eyebrow game was on point.
 But there are plenty of noteworthy moments in Elrond’s past that haven’t made it to the screen yet.

 Now that Amazon’s The Rings of Power is in swing, we know that the show is taking some liberties when it comes to interpreting the events of the Second Age of Middle-Earth.
-So let’s sing a little praise for the wisdom of Elves by taking a look at one of Tolkien’s wisest Elves, Elrond of Rivendell.
+So let’s sing a little praise for the wisdom of Elves by taking a look at one of Tolkien’s wisest characters, Elrond of Rivendell.

 — Pop Culture Leftovers 🅿️🆑 (@PCLeftovers) February 26, 2020

 Elrond’s mother, Elwing, was the child of a Sindarin Elf and the Half-Elven King Dior.
 Her father was the last King of Doriath.
 That’s because the Sons of Fëanor came a’callin’ with some pretty big violence.
 Fëanor and his sons were very invested in retrieving the Silmarils, the jewels Fëanor crafted from the essence of the Two Trees of Valinor, whose light became the sun and the moon.

 Their obsession began as a quest to retrieve the gems from Morgoth, the Big Bad of the First Age.
 But when the Silmarils fell into the hands of their Elven kin, the Sons of Fëanor rarely hesitated in striking down anyone between them and their magic gemstones.